KelvinTegelaar/PowerShellWarrantyReports/README.md

 # Future plans

-Version 0.8 includes all things I required for myself, if you need a feature, shoot me a feature request :)
+Version 1.7 includes a new HP API that is created from a reverse engineered API by HP.